50 things to do before you’re 11 ¾ at Bookham Commons

 Go deep into our woods and discover fun spots for hiding (old trees and leafy bracken), There are lots of sticks and twigs to build with too.

-No.12 make trail with sticks
+No.12 have fun with sticks

 Pick up sticks and use them as arrows to make a trail that twists and turns around trees and over logs.
 How long can you make your trail?